Dine in, takeout, curbside, delivery and other restaurant options

 The French Pastry Shop & Creperie, 100 E. San Francisco St., La Fonda on the Plaza, 505-983-6697, thefrenchpastryshop.com.
 Indoor dining 7 a.m.-4 p.m. daily.

 Geronimo, 724 Canyon Rd., 505-982-1500, geronimorestaurant.com.
 Order online or with the Toast Take Out mobile app.
 To-go menu is offered from 4-8 p.m. daily.
-Scheduling pick-up time available.
+Scheduled pick-up available.
 Call when you arrive for curbside pick-up.

 Gruet Winery, Hotel St. Francis, 210 Don Gaspar Ave., 505-989-9463, gruetwinery.com.
 Call for curbside pick-up or home delivery.
 Delivery fee of $10 for orders over $100.
 Order online for free shipping on “spring special” four-pack.